AnushaNagesh97/CoffeeShop/README.md

     .fetch(),
     .search(),

     3.3.
-Cart - .create(),//incrementing card_ID for new cart or to add new product
+Cart - .create(),//incrementing cart_ID for new cart or to add new product
     .fetch(), //status of cart
     .update() //to update quantity,